-Single viscose rayon filament yarn: This yarn is currently not made in the United States.
+Single viscose rayon filament yarn: This yarn is currently not produced in the United States.
 The one U.S. producer of rayon filament yarn, North American Corp., Elizabethton, TN, stopped making most rayon filament yarn in 1997.
-However, it retains the capacity to produce carbonizable rayon filament yarn for the aerospace and defense industries and has indicated that it is still certified by the U.S. government to produce this yarn for NASA and the U.S. Department of Defense (DOD).
-8 Competing product acetate filament yarn: The Hoechst Corp. claims that acetate filament yarn is substitutable for the subject rayon filament yarn.
-9 The Hoechst Corp.'s subsidiaryCelanese Acetate, the world's largest producer of acetate filament yarnis one of two producers of acetate filament yarn in the United States.
+However, North American Corp. stated that it retains the capacity to produce carbonizable rayon filament yarn for the aerospace and defense industries and that it is still certified by the U.S. government to produce this yarn for NASA and the U.S. Department of Defense.
+7 Possible competing productacetate filament yarn: The Hoechst Corp. claims that acetate filament yarn is substitutable for the rayon filament yarn under consideration.
+8 The Hoechst Corp.'s subsidiaryCelanese Acetate, the world's largest producer of acetate filament yarnis one of two producers of acetate filament yarn in the United States.
 Celanese Acetate makes this product in two U.S. plants, employing 2,500 people.
 The other U.S. producer of acetate filament yarn is Eastman Chemical Co., which employs 10,000 people in the manufacture of chemicals, plastics and acetate fibers.
 Both the Hoechst Corp. and Eastman Chemical Co. claim that rayon filament yarn competes directly with the acetate filament yarn these companies produce domestically.
-The Hoechst Corp.'s submission states that the two filament fibers are interchangeable in producing four types of fabric used in the manufacture of apparellinings, circular and tricot knits, woven "fashion" or "fabric", and satin and velvets.
-Hoechst cites evidence of the two fibers' interchangeabilitynamely, that both producers' exports to Korea declined in 1997 as low-priced rayon filament yarn exports shipped from China to Korea were purchased as substitutes.
+The Hoechst Corp.'s submission states that the two filament fibers are interchangeable in producing four types of fabric used in the manufacture of apparellinings, circular and tricot knits, and woven fabrics, including satin and velvet.
+Hoechst cites

-7 See appendix B for column 1-special and column 2 duty rates.
+6See appendix B for column 1-special and column 2 duty rates.

-8 See appendix C for letter to Mrs. J. Jones, USITC, from North American Corp., Elizabethton, TN, Feb.
+7 See appendix C for letter to Mrs. J. Jones, USITC, from North American Corp., Elizabethton, TN, Feb.
 13, 1998.

-9See appendix C for the Hoechst Corp.'s "Statement of Opposition to Pending Legislation to Suspend or Reduce Import Duties on Certain Rayon Filament Yarn," Jan.
-26, 1998; and also Eastman Chemical Co.'s letter of position to the Committee on Ways and Means, Nov.
+8See appendix C for the Hoechst Corp.'s "Statement of Opposition to Pending Legislation to Suspend or Reduce Import Duties on Certain Rayon Filament Yarn," Jan.
+26, 1998; and also, Eastman Chemical Co.'s letter of position to the Committee on Ways and Means, Nov.
 17, 1997.